Why Take Our Dog Tinka On Vacation?

 The Internet is a great research tool and should prove very helpful.

 Simply search for Dog Friendly Accommodation and see what comes up.

 Good options are-

 Remember it is your vacation primarily and so ideally should suit you too.

 If you plan on driving your own vehicle fine but if you want to use public transport there are some things to consider.

-Earlier this year we visited Menorca and Tinka had to stay in kennels for two-weeks.
+Previously we visited Menorca and Tinka stayed in kennels for two-weeks.
 However we chatted with a lovely young couple staying at the same Menorca hotel who had brought their dog on vacation.

 They were from Switzerland but it was proving to be a costly vacation for them.

 They were travelling around the island of Menorca but dogs are not allowed on local buses.
 This couple did not drive so could not hire a car.
 This meant paying for taxis and worse still some taxi drivers would not transport their dog.